vastgroup/vast-tools/README.md

 reflect the lower expectation of inclusion levels.

 In the case that you have paired samples, where NormalA is dependent on PerturbationA, it is appropriate to use the ``--paired=TRUE`` flag.
-When calculating the joint emperical posterior distribution, for example from NormalA and NormalB, to compare to PerturbationA and PerturbationB, the probability that P( joint_psi1 - joint_psi2 > ``-m`` ) is not resampled such that NormalA is only compared to PerturbationA, and then NormalB is compared to PerturbationB.
+For example when considering NormalA and NormalB, to compare to PerturbationA and PerturbationB, the probability that P( joint_psi1 - joint_psi2 > ``-m`` ) is calculated such that NormalA is only compared to PerturbationA, and then NormalB is compared to PerturbationB.

+In other cases with multiple replicates and `--paired=FALSE`, the posterior distributions of the individual replicates are sampled and a 'best fit multi-replicate posterior' distribution over psi is estimated.

 *Performance Options*